mckenziewest/math109/syllabus.page/source.md

 ### Participation and pre-class assignments
-Everyday you will be expected to complete a short pre-class assignment that will be graded for completion, and during class, you will be required to complete the day's worksheet.
+Everyday you will be expected to complete a short pre-class assignment that will be graded for completion, and during class, you will be required to complete the day's activities.
+This may include a worksheet or discussion of short-form questions asked during class.

 <div class="callout minimal dark shadowed">
 You may miss up to 5 days before your grade is affected.